eliasnema/eliasnema.github.io/_posts/2019-08-01-makeover-monday-w30.markdown

 ## Getting familiar with the dataset
 Data represents some KPIs of players throughout the season.
 For example __Saves, Tackles, Passes, Minutes Played__, etc. Position data wasn't in the dataset.

 Initially, I wanted to cluster players together to see if there are any patterns and groups.
-Then realised it doesn't make a good visualisation - hey look, these players have Saves, they are probably goalkeepers.
+Then realised it doesn't make a good visualisation: hey look, these players have Saves, they are probably goalkeepers.
 So I decided to enhance the data with the information about positions.

 > Hey look, these players have some __Saves__, they are probably goalkeepers.

-Having positions in place, let's compare players to each other by position.
+With this data, let's look at performance by position.
 Maybe a [radar chart]{:target="_blank"} can work for such kind of comparison?

-But there is a limited amount of axes on a graph for users to still make sense of it.
+There is a limited amount of axes on a graph for users to still make sense of it.
 How to choose metrics to display?
-There are some obvious choices of course: _saves for goalkeepers, tackles for defenders, goals for forwards_.
-But how about common attributes such as passes?
+There are some obvious choices of course:__saves for goalkeepers, tackles for defenders, goals for forwards__.
+But how about common attributes such as __passes__ or __touches__?

-To identify potential interesting data points I started with a correlations plot.
-I was looking for some interesting distributions, e.g. metrics that are not linearly correlated with the minutes played.
+To identify potentially interesting data points I started with a plot of correlations.
+I was looking for some interesting patterns, e.g. metrics that are not linearly correlated with the minutes played.

 ![correlations]({{ site.url }}/assets/mm/19w30/corr.png)

+There are some:
+- obviously **bad choices** (clearances off the line - only a couple of players have at least 1);
+- not so obvious but **not really interesting** - the more you play the more your KPI is;
-Nice, looks like there are some potentially distinguishable KPIs.
-What do we do next?
+- and looks like there are some potentially **distinguishable** KPIs.

+What would be the best way to put it on the graph?

 ## To scale or not to scale?
 If we want to create player profiles, we cannot just say Cech made X saves while Leno made Y. We need to normalise it.
 Most precise would be to do it by minutes played.
-So tackles per minute played or passes per minute played.
+So **tackles per minute played** or **passes per minute played**.

 Having these numbers we can already iterate to find the best representation.